nilslommen/Loopy/README.md

 ## Running all Benchmarks

+For our evaluation, we used the benchmarks only with linear arithmetic from this [paper](https://doi.org/10.1007/978-3-030-45190-5_4) (see [here](https://zenodo.org/records/3676348) for the benchmarks).
+We transformed the `.koat`-files into the `.ari`-format using the [ITS-converter](https://github.com/TermCOMP/its-conversion).
+Moreover, we used our Python script `src/its2matrix.py` to transform `.koat`-files (with the above mentioned restrictions) into the matrix representation.
+Afterwards, we removed all duplicates which have the same matrix representation.

 To reproduce our evaluation, a Docker container can be built in the following way:
 ```
 docker build -t loopy .